Azure/azure-quickstart-templates/jboss-eap-standalone-rhel8/README.md

    - Choose an EAP username and password to enable the EAP manager UI and deployment method.

-   - Provide your RHSM Username and Password
+   - Provide your RHSM username and password

 ## Deployment Steps

-Build your environment with EAP 7.2 on top of RHEL 7.7 on Azure by clicking the Deploy to Azure button and fill in the following parameter values:
+Build your environment with EAP 7.2 on top of RHEL 8.0 on Azure by clicking the Deploy to Azure button and fill in the following parameter values:

    - **Subscription** - Choose the right subscription where you would like to deploy.